thi-ng/monopub/README.md

 # @thi.ng/monopub

-Lightweight & fast monorepo publish/release/changelog manager to automate releases using nothing more than [Conventional Commits](https://conventionalcommits.org/).
+Lightweight, simple & fast monorepo publish/release/changelog manager to automate releases using nothing more than [Conventional Commits](https://conventionalcommits.org/).

 ## Status

-Early stage MVP - not much to see yet...
+**stable** - used in production

 Currently implemented: